dheerajshenoy/IMGV/README.md

 3. [x] Color picker for gifs (currently works only on static images)
 4. [ ] Slideshow show current progress, pause and play instead of starting from the beginning each time
 5. [x] Imagewidget drop image crash
+6. [ ] Sort options for sorting the images in the thumbnail panel like sorting by size, name, date modified etc.
+7. [ ] Fix the grid size and icon size options
+8. [ ] Custom thumbnail style

 <a name="thanks" />